riceric22/riceric22.github.io/index.md

 I am currently teaching a CIS 5200 Machine Learning for Spring 2023 with [Surbhi Goel](https://www.surbhigoel.com/) Check out the course website [here](https://machine-learning-upenn.github.io/).

 ### Recent News
++ Mar '23: We've released a new [blog post](https://debugml.github.io/adversarial-prompts/) covering our recent work on *adversarial prompting*
 + Jan '23: I am teaching CIS 5200 Machine Learning with [Surbhi Goel](https://www.surbhigoel.com/)
 + July '22: I am creating a new course on [debugging the ML pipeline]({{ site.baseurl }}{% link debugml.md %}) for the Fall 2022 semester.
 + May '22: I will be moving to UPenn CIS as an Assistant Professor starting Fall 2022